Going To College With a Learning Disability

 Final Thoughts

-Though it can be very difficult to go through school with a learning disability, it is important to know that it won’t ruin your chances of attending your dream school.
+Though it can be very difficult for a student going to college with a learning disability, rest assured it won’t ruin your chances of attending your dream school.

 Subscribe to Our Newsletter